ProjectMitosisOS/mitosis-core/README.md

 7. Use Ctrl+C to kill the parent and child and use `make rmmod` to uninstall the kernel module.

-An animated example is shown below.
+##### An animated example is shown below to illustrate how to fork the parent at machine val01 to machine val02.

 ![example](./docs/example.gif)